Suspect in custody after deadly mass shooting at LGBTQ nightclub in Colorado Springs

 In November 2015, three people were killed and eight wounded at a Planned Parenthood clinic in the city when authorities say a man opened fire because he wanted to wage "war" on the clinic because it performed abortions.

-The motive behind Saturday's shooting was not immediately known but it brought back memories of the 2016 massacre at the Pulse nightclub in Orlando, Florida, that killed 49 people.
+The motive behind Saturday's shooting was not immediately known but it brought back memories of the massacre at the Pulse nightclub that killed 49 people.
 And it occurred in a state that has experienced several notorious mass killings, including at Columbine High School in 1999, a movie theater in suburban Denver in 2012 and at a Boulder supermarket last year.

 In June, 31 members of the neo-Nazi group Patriot Front were arrested in Coeur d'Alene, Idaho, and charged with conspiracy to riot at a Pride event.
 Experts warned that extremist groups could see anti-gay rhetoric as a call to action.